Your Employee Assistance Program is a support service that can help you take the first step toward change.

 What is Discrimination?

-Employees have the right to work free of harassment and discrimination, and employers have a responsibility to ensure that discriminatory or harassing behaviour is not tolerated.
+Employees have the right to work free of harassment and discrimination, and employers have a responsibility to ensure that discriminatory or harassing behavior is not tolerated.
 Most organizations have harassment policies, which outline codes of conduct and procedures for dealing with complaints.
-Contact your Human Resources Department for a look at your organization's code of conduct or harassment policy.
+Contact your HR Department for a look at your organization's code of conduct or harassment policy.

-Although you should make it clear to a harasser that their behaviour is unacceptable, be careful about confronting a bully yourself.
+Although you should make it clear to a harasser that their behavior is unacceptable, be careful about confronting a bully yourself.
 Instead: